TheOdinProject/curriculum/CONTRIBUTING.md

 **Create a pull request**
 * Go to your fork on Github after you have pushed up your branch.
 A new button should be visible near the top of the page.
 It will allow you to create a pull request to the original Odin Project Repo.

-* Please Link to the issue your pull request resolves in the body of your pull request.
+* Please Link to the issue your pull request resolves in the body of your pull request!

 ## Need Help with Anything Here?
 Please let us know if you require any help doing any of the steps in this guide in our [Contributing room in Discord](https://discordapp.com/channels/505093832157691914/540903304046182425)